brynkii/brynkii/README.md

 - 👋 Hi, I’m Brian Maina
-- 👀 I’m interested in data science,python and rust
+- 👀 I’m interested in data science and web development
 - 🌱 I’m currently learning python and go
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...